 Videos are not only a way to make explaining the difficult things easier, but they are interactive, interesting and more likely to be opened.

-- Make video interviews with popular experts or subject matter experts in your field
+Video interviews with popular experts or subject matter experts

 By providing this type of video format you are demonstrating to others, especially businesses, that you are professional.
 You can invite experts and create an interview online if you are not able to organize it face to face.